January 11, 2021 – A series of shut downs, and FBI warnings

 He went on to talk about moving forward, seeking common ground, “and check and balance each other respectfully.”
 Wow.
 IMHO that sounds like a healthy, open door to an impeachment trial, and conviction, and hopefully banning Trump from holding future office.

 Trump finally listens to his legal council and abandons his plan to pardon himself, his family, and key people involved in the insurrection.
 Pardons imply guilt, which is not a thing he wants to bring to his impeachment trial.
 But now he plans to pardon Steve Bannon.
 It might be a long night, these last 16 hours of the Trump presidency, or what The Guardian framed as “a lesson in American Carnage”

 Twelve National Guard members are removed from inaugural duties as a result of vetting (out of 25,000).

-On the eve of his inauguration, Biden flies from his home in Wilmington, to DC, on a private plane (after the train became a security risk and Trump refused him the use of AirForce2).
+On the eve of his inauguration, Biden flies from his home in Wilmington, to DC, on a private plane (after the train became a security risk and Trump refused him the use of a government plane).
 His very first stop was the Washington Monument, where 400 candles have been set up around the Reflection Pond as a memorial to the 400,000 we have lost to COVID-19 as of today.